DavidHe1127/JSCourt/async_promise.md

     // you will see five times of ccc being printed all at once.
 The flow is do sendReq 5 time straight
     // once any one of them gets resolved AND nothing in the call stack, runtime will then pick queued
     // console.log('ccc') and execute them.
-    console.log('ccc');
+    // all that is because forEach inherently expects callback to be a sync function, it doesn't know how to handle async one console.log('ccc');
   });
 }